-Bacon Wrapped Dates stuffed with goat cheese and smothered in a simple red wine reduction, using Burgers’ Bacon!
+Bacon Wrapped Dates stuffed with goat cheese and smothered in a simple red wine reduction.
+A tasty and ELEGANT appetizer!

 I recommend serving these Bacon Wrapped Dates as an appetizer for the holidays.
 This recipe will make enough for about 8 people, each eating 2-3 dates.